Jylande/DailyTools/README.md

 # DailyTools
-A tools for data processing
+A tools for data processing created by Haowei Ni <Jylande@163.com>